Most Effective Products

 Mixing Eraser in a Sprayer

-Fill a pump sprayer or backpack sprayer halfway with the required amount of water and then add the appropriate measured amount of Eraser based on your calculations.
-Fill with the remaining half of water and agitate well to ensure the product is well mixed.
+Fill a pump sprayer or backpack sprayer halfway with the required amount of water, and then add the appropriate measured amount of Eraser based on your calculations.
+Fill with the remaining half of the water and agitate well to ensure the product is well mixed.

 Step 2: Spray the Poison Ivy